 Koen’s new journey is about to start.
 This time it’s all about exploring Europe and Asia.
 Wherever possible, I’ll be trying to travel by train or ferry.
 A slower way of traveling should bring a nice pace to collect some impressions and meet some people.

 There have been a couple of series I’ve been working on.
-Some of these are in line with the long term photo documentary projects, some are shorter missions for clients.
+Some of these are in line with the long term photo-documentary projects, some are shorter missions for clients.
 This one was about to be a combination of travel, photography, a small video documentary, interviews with incredible people and a book in a private publication.

 I have been working on a series of interviews with people who take their destiny in their own hand.
 It’s a slow cooking project over a longer time.
 While I can find tons of these people here in New York, I try to get a broader view, so combining this with my travel-passion sounds like a great plan.
-My trip alongside the routes to the east will hopefully bring some new, different, fresh insights in what drives people, and how society deals with them.
+My trip alongside the routes to the east will hopefully bring some new, different, fresh insights into what drives people, and how society deals with them.

-When seeking parters with whom I can make this venture of traveling with a camera sustainable, I found a great organization that choose to work with me.
+When seeking partners with whom I can make this venture of traveling with a camera sustainable, I found a great organization that chooses to work with me.
 We defined a project that will be both the cornerstone of a new initiative inside their company AND that at the same time will be used as the core of their annual event.
-I’m pretty thrilled to work with a visionary group of people on a very unique way of bringing my work, their corporate values and some smart marketing and business development in one project.
+I’m pretty thrilled to work with a visionary group of people on a very unique way of bringing my work, their corporate values, and some smart marketing and business development in one project.
 More about that in the last weeks of this year.

 Location independent working: Digital Nomad

 Another organization in Europe, active in strategic HR asked me to work with them on their content and website.
 Because of the quality of the team, the procedures in place, and the tools to communicate, my job can be done, location-independent.
 This trip will allow me to seek the pros and cons of such work.
 I will write about those findings here, as well as for a leading HR company that is, of course, interested in what this looks like in reality.